jads-nl/data-science-foundation-in-python/_sources/handson-ml2/projects.md

 # Discover projects

 The best way to learn how to apply the theory, is to get your hands dirty on one of the [discover projects](https://github.com/jads-nl/discover-projects).
 The aim of these projects is to get hands-on experience in building a model following the CRISP-DM framework.
-Examples and started notebooks are provided in the following section.
+Examples and starter notebooks are provided in the following section.

 ## Machine learning project checklist